 Mahatma Gandhi became a qualified lawyer, led a 200 mile salt march, and went on a 21 day fast to protest the war between Muslims and Hindus.
 His largest dream and achievement was his lifelong fight for the independence of India.
 In addition to the big dreams though he believed in sufficiency and simplicity.
 He believed it is through doing and less we are able to maximise our creative energy for the larger things in life.

 Although a little abstract in context, this same principle applies to cleaning your own home.
-Cleaning is for the most part a job which takes up more energy than it should.
+Proper cleaning is for the most part a job which takes up more energy than it should.
 Not to mention the multitude of cleaning products most own but never use.

 This excess of products and techniques creates wasted energy in selecting the right tool for the job.
 By simplifying your range of cleaning products and with a few additional tips you can clean your home with less energy.
 That way you can save the juice for the more important things in your life!